vczoni/charcad/README.md

 - 2. develop a better routing method

+- 3. start documenting
+	- a. create a md documentation
+	- b. add docstrings in all modules, classes and methods
+	- c. create a ppt presentation (optional)

-- 3. develop more advanced routing:
+- 4. develop more advanced routing:
 	- a. with tickness
 	- b. with random paths